Quad should stop driving wedges between regional countries, China says ahead of FMs meet | Law-Order

 The MEA in a statement issued on Wednesday said, ''the ministers will review ongoing Quad cooperation and build on the positive and constructive agenda announced by the leaders at the two summits in 2021, to address contemporary challenges such as the COVID-19 pandemic, supply chains, critical technologies, climate change, infrastructure etc.” Asked about the reported remarks by US Assistant Secretary Daniel J Kritenbrink that Quad Foreign Ministers' meeting in Melbourne will discuss ways to counter challenges posed by China to democratic values and international order, Zhao attacked the US, questioning its democratic credentials.

-''Democracy is a common value of humanity, not a patent claimed by a few countries.
-Whether a country is democratic or not should be judged by its own people.
-The US has long lost its reputation as a democracy.
-However, it is still trying to force other countries to accept its US-style democratic standards,” he said.
+''Democracy is a common value of mankind, not a monopoly of a few countries.
+It’s up to the people of a country to decide whether this country is democratic or not.
+Despite its ruined democratic brand, the US still forces other countries to accept its democratic standards and cobbles together cliques by drawing the ideological line.
+This is sheer betrayal to democracy,” he said.

-''The US is drawing a line along democratic values, and putting together small blocs.
-This is a complete betrayal of democratic values,” Zhao said.

-He said, “China is an enabling force for regional order seeking peace, development, and cooperation.
-We advance the building of an Asia-Pacific security system that is open, inclusive, and not targeting any third country”.
+''China presents a boon for the regional order.
+China pursues peace, development and cooperation and promotes the building of an equitable, open and inclusive security system in the Asia-Pacific Region that is not directed against any third country, rejects creating exclusive cliques and inciting bloc confrontation,” he said.

 The Quad leaders at their first-in-person summit in Washington on September 25 hosted by US President Joe Biden had pledged to ensure a ''free and open'' Indo-Pacific, which is also ''inclusive and resilient'', as they noted that the strategically vital region, witnessing China's growing military manoeuvring, is a bedrock of their shared security and prosperity.